jordantwells42/chopped-analysis/README.md

 # chopped-analysis
-An analysis of 10+ years of Food Network's Chopped with Python
+An analysis and machine learning model based of 10+ years of Food Network's Chopped with Python

 Data courtesy of Jeffrey Braun https://www.kaggle.com/jeffreybraun/chopped-10-years-of-episode-data